Getting Started

 Enviroment Variables

-PYEMAPS_DATA environment variable is set to represent pyemaps’ data home directory.
+PYEMAPS_DATA environment variable is set to represent pyEMAPS’ data home directory.
 It provides a central location for organizing your own crystal data, and it is also used for storing your simulation and calculation results.

-pyemaps searches crystal files in the following order when only file name is provided:
+pyEMAPS searches crystal files in the following order when only file name is provided:

 1. Current working directory.